opensearch-project/project-website/_posts/2023-02-14-whatsnew-reporting-cli.markdown

 ### Summary

 We encourage you to try out the Reporting CLI and let us know what you think.
 How do you incorporate the Reporting CLI into your workflows?
-We would love to hear from you!
+We would love to hear from you in the [OpenSearch community forum](https://forum.opensearch.org/).
 If you encounter any challenges with this feature, please let us know by creating a [GitHub issue](https://github.com/opensearch-project/reporting-cli/issues).

 To get started with the Reporting CLI, see [Creating reports with the Reporting CLI](https://opensearch.org/docs/latest/dashboards/reporting-cli/rep-cli-index/) in the OpenSearch documentation.